[UPDATE March 2020] All screen prints and instructions have been updated and validated as of March 20, 2020.

 How do you replay a meeting in Microsoft Teams?
 Both the meeting organizer and all internal attendees can replay a recorded meeting.

-To do this, go to conversation history in Teams, find the video recording for the meeting, and click “Play” to automatically play the meeting recording thru Microsoft Stream.
+To do this, you will go to either the Channel conversation history in Teams if the meeting was created in a Teams channel OR the chat history in Teams if the meeting was created outside of a Teams channel (directly from Outlook or a Group chat).
+Find the video recording for the meeting, and click “Play” to automatically play the meeting recording thru Microsoft Stream.

 Further details on how to record a meeting in Teams can be found here.